akpw/batch-mp-tools/README.md

 The project is written in [Python 3.4](https://www.python.org/download/releases/3.4.1/), and currently available as a command line utility.
 It  consists of three main tools, sharing the same concept of visualizing targeted changes (whenever possible) before actual processing.

 [Renamer](https://github.com/akpw/batch-mp-tools#renamer) primarily takes care of shaping up files names, supporting various batch rename operations as well as indexing, flattening folders, and cleaning up non-relevant files.
-For example, to index M4A files in all sub-directories of the current folder:
+For example, to index all M4A files in all sub-directories of the current folder:
 ```
     $ renamer -r -in '*.m4a' -ad index
     /Desktop/_test/Gould